 The RBA's remit is to promote the financial stability of Australian households, and also to keep a lid on inflation.
 In simple terms, high inflation is simply too much money chasing too few goods.
 This then drives prices up.
 The RBA likes underlying inflation (headline inflation minus seasonal or short-term spikes) to be in the 2-3% annual band.

 A major way the RBA can control inflation is to alter the cash rate.
-By putting it up, this takes demand out of the markets as borrowing money is now more expensive.
+By putting it up, this takes demand out of the markets as borrowing money is now more expensive, but storing money is more attractive.
 In times of slow economic growth, the RBA can cut the cash rate to make money cheaper and hence stimulate the economy.

 Post-Covid, inflation in Australia has been at levels not seen in more than 30 years.
 This is because of supply chain issues, the war in Ukraine, and adverse weather events - and an incredibly low cash rate unchanged for nearly 18 months at 0.10%.